COVID-19: Update on the Covid Health Pass in France [fr]

 The "border health pass" consists of the presentation, when boarding a flight to France, of a health proof (complete vaccination scheme, or PCR or antigenic test performed less than 72 hours before boarding) in electronic version (via the TousAntiCovid application or other foreign electronic proof) or in paper version.

-Completion of a full vaccination schedule according to French rules (2 weeks after the 2nd injection of Pfizer, Moderna or Astra Zeneca, 4 weeks after the injection of Johnson and Johnson, 2 weeks after an injection in people who previously contracted Covid).
-Astra-Zeneca + Pfizer or Astra-Zeneca + Moderna combinations are accepted ; Moderna + Pfizer is not accepted at this time.
+Completion of a full vaccination schedule according to French rules (7 days after the 2nd injection of Pfizer, Moderna or Astra Zeneca, 28 days after the injection of Johnson and Johnson, 7 days after an injection in people who previously contracted Covid).
+Astra-Zeneca + Pfizer or Astra-Zeneca + Moderna or Pfizer + Moderna combinations are accepted.

 A negative PCR or antigenic test less than 48 hours prior to the event

-Since June 9, the health pass is mandatory to participate in events hosting more than 1,000 people presenting a health risk: large auditoriums, sports or cultural events, festivals, fairs and exhibitions.
+Since June 9, the health pass is mandatory to participate in events hosting more than 1,000 people with a health risk : large venues, sports or cultural events, festivals, fairs and exhibitions.

-Since July 21, 2021, the health pass is also be mandatory for access to all events or leisure and cultural venues receiving more than 50 people: theaters, cinemas, museums, concert halls, festivals, stadiums, amusement parks...
+Since July 21, 2021, the health pass is also mandatory for access to all events or leisure and cultural places receiving more than 50 people : theaters, cinemas, museums, concert halls, festivals, stadiums, amusement parks...

-From the 9th of August (date to be confirmed), the health pass will be required in cafés, bars and restaurants, whether indoors or on the terrace, in some shopping malls, as well as in hospitals, retirement homes, and medical and social establishments.
+Since August 9, the health pass is required in cafés, bars and restaurants, whether indoors or on the terrace, in some shopping malls, as well as in hospitals, retirement homes and medical and social establishments.
 It will also be mandatory on board airplanes, trains and long-distance buses.

-The health pass is mandatory for cruises and passenger boats with accommodation when they have at least 50 passengers.
+The health pass is mandatory for cruises and passenger boats with accommodation when they welcome at least 50 passengers.
 It is also mandatory in nightclubs that reopened on July 9, 2021.

-As of September 30, the "activity health pass" will also be required for children aged 12 to 17 years old.
+From September 30, 2021, the "health activity pass" will also be required for children aged 12 to 17 years old.

-No. For border health checks, travelers can present their health proof (complete vaccination schedule or test performed less than 72 hours before boarding) in electronic or paper format, including for vaccines received or tests performed outside of France.
+No. For the sanitary control at the border, travelers can present their sanitary proof (complete vaccination scheme, or test done less than 72 hours before boarding) in electronic or paper version, including for vaccines received or tests done outside of France.

 For the "border health pass", foreign health proofs (vaccination scheme or test) are accepted, in electronic or paper version.